TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 1/Deuteronomy 1.34.md

 ---

-And Jehovah heard the voice of your words, and was wroth, and sware, saying,
+Yahweh heard the voice of your words, and was angry, and swore, saying,